bikas1708/bikas1708/README.md

 - 👋 Hi, I’m Bikash Singha
 - 👀 Currently working as a software Engineer in FIS for Backend Development of Core Banking Application using MUMPS/Intersystem ObjectScript.
-- 🌱 In pursuit of more knowledge to grow and implement on the way, I'm expanding my field towards data an learning as I go along the journey. :D
+- 🌱 In pursuit of more knowledge to grow and implement on the way, I'm expanding my field towards data and learning as I go along the journey. :D